FlyingFathead/youwhisper-cli/README.md

 For transcriptions where the spoken language is Finnish (`fi`).
 Program defaults to English (`en`).
 You can use the `-l` or `--lang` switch for all the available languages that `openai-whisper` or `whisperx` supports and/or modify the `youwhisper.ini` to suit your needs for the program's default transcription language.

-`youwhisper` runs in both Linux environments as well as in Windows using Git Bash.
+`youwhisper-cli` runs in both Linux environments as well as in Windows using Git Bash.

 ## Features